tuomas2/automate/docs/source/introduction.rst

 This simple example has two sensors ``hardware_switch``, ``web_switch``, actuator (``lamp``) and a ``program`` that contains logic what to do and when.
-Here, ``lamp`` is switched on if either ``web_switch`` or ``hardware_switch`` has status True. :class:`~automate.plugins.webui.webui.WebService` with default settings is enabled so that user can monitor system and set status of ``web_switch``.
-The following figure (generated via :class:`~automate.plugins.webui.webui.WebService` interface) illustrates the system in UML graph:
+Here, ``lamp`` is switched on if either ``web_switch`` or ``hardware_switch`` has status True. :class:`~automate.extensions.webui.webui.WebService` with default settings is enabled so that user can monitor system and set status of ``web_switch``.
+The following figure (generated via :class:`~automate.extensions.webui.webui.WebService` interface) illustrates the system in UML graph:

 .. image:: images/hello_world.svg